 I did a European tour with the famous blues artist, Earl Gaines, and then a Canadian tour with Sony artist Tara Hart.
-I’ve been playing with the “Best Big Band in the Land” PPB Swings!
+And ten years playing with the “Best Big Band in the Land” Pat Patrick Band Swings!

 I am now staying in town (mostly) to play and record with the my own project,

 My piano teacher told me when I was 9 years old, that I was musical, “ but not on the piano… choose another instrument”.
 I got fired from taking piano lessons!
 I had rhythm, I was smart and stubborn, so drum lessons seemed the next logical choice.
 My teacher Pete Moreau, in my first lesson, explained that it would be very difficult for me because “you are very young, and you are a girl”, and proceeded to give me 30 pages of homework for the week.
 Mortified, scared, and excited, I sat down with my mom and she reminded me that “there is nothing you can’t do (except maybe piano).”

 And so I practiced, playing through 6th grade band, a broken arm, and always the only girl in the section.
 In high school, All-VA Band auditions were blind… the judges couldn’t see us… and I won 2nd chair in 11th grade and 1st chair in 12th grade (the 1st female EVER)… I was a rudiment/reading queen!